 Each record includes the age group and the type of master record for the recipient.
 Age groups include aged (ages 65+), adult (ages 18-64), and child (under 18).
 The types of master record for the adult and aged groups are the same: "individual" or "individual with an eligible or ineligible spouse."
 Because of the way the data are structured in the database, we cannot break the data down by type of spouse.
 The types of master record for the child age groups include "child living with both parents," "child living with one parent," and "child alone."
 Where reported in the findings, the calculations for "child living with one or both parent(s)" includes all the data for the "living with both parents" and "living with one parent" categories (also denoted in the findings with "").
-Note that the "child alone" category is not reported in the central tendency charts, due to the small sample size (n < 100) for this category is not individually broken out, we do include these records in the overall child group.
+Note that the "child alone" category is not reported in the central tendency charts, due to the small sample size (n<100) for this category when broken down in 3-year increments.
+Although the "child alone" category is not individually broken out, we do include these records in the overall child group.
 Below, Table 1 shows the counts of the records by age and type of master records in the dataset used for analysis.

 For each record, we have provided both the liquid and non-liquid resources for the month reported.
 The liquid and non-liquid resources in the data are the countable resources that the individual had in the record at the time of sampling.
 The records we have are for those recipients who were in payment status during that month, and those whose countable resources were over the limit will result in an overpayment.
 The liquid and non-liquid resources in the record include both the resources owned by the recipient as well as the deemed to the recipient.
 Because of the nature of the eQA database, the liquid and non-liquid amounts cannot be further broken down by SSI recipient and deemor.
-We report on the liquid and non-liquid resources in the record at the time).
+We report on the liquid and non-liquid resources individually, as well as the sum of the resources (or the total resources in the record at the time).
 For the years in question, we report two measures of central tendency: the mean and the median.